TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

 .. include:: ../../Includes.txt

+.. _typolink:

 typolink
 ^^^^^^^^

-Wraps the incoming value with link.
+Wraps the incoming value with a link.

 If this is used from parseFunc the $cObj->parameters-array is loaded with the link-parameters (lowercased)!